raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 ### How to approach writing the program for Phase 2 of Mission Space Lab

 + Read through this guide.
 Familiarise yourself with the requirements that your program must meet so that it can advance to the next phase and run smoothly on the Astro Pis on the ISS.
-Read the useful tips provided throughout on how to best develop your program and make the most of your experimental results.
+Read the useful tips provided throughout on how to best to develop your program and make the most of your experimental results.

 ### Work out the key tasks